 It is desirable, although not essential, to have spent some time in UK Primary schools.

 When applying for School Direct places with MSTA ensure that you take every opportunity to demonstrate your understanding of the challenges and opportunities associated with the realities of teaching, as well as your enthusiasm for using your creative and intellectual skills in the classroom.
 You can do this by including examples of any experience you have of working with young people with special educational needs - perhaps as a teaching assistant, youth worker, or as a volunteer in a school.
 If you don't have such experience, we strongly recommend that you address this before submitting your application.

 You must also complete your application in such a way so that you:

 -emphasise the relevance of your previous work and/or studies for the course

 -provide evidence of your social and communication skills

 -organise your information so that it is clear and easily accessible for the reader

 Ahead of completing your Personal Statement you should to familiarise yourself with the schools within the MSTA by researching our individual websites and connecting links.

-Perseid School is the lead school in the partnership, but Bishop Gilpin School will be coordinating the recruitment process for this programme.
+Perseid School is the lead school in the partnership and will be coordinating the recruitment process for this programme for the host school.
 The interview process will be run jointly with St Mary's University.
 MSTA and St Mary's will make joint offers to successful candidates.